CodeForBoulder/upswyng/README.md

 Click `Get Started`, select `Maps` and `Routes` and proceed with the setup.

-You will be presented with your key, which you will then need to save to your Upswyng directory's `.env.local` as `REACT_APP_GOOGLE_MAPS_API_KEY=yourUniqueGoogleAPIKeyHere`
+You will be presented with your key, which you will then need to save to your UpSwyng directory's `.env.local` as `REACT_APP_GOOGLE_MAPS_API_KEY=yourUniqueGoogleAPIKeyHere`

 Once you've copied the file, you'll need to start/restart the application (see commands section below).